kittywitch/nixfiles/README.md

     -   [ ] Work on the readTree-like modList replacement.
     -   [ ] Create a “lite” base profile for devices like shinmyoumaru.
     -   [ ] Add a shared profile that adds user imports.
+    -   [ ] Migrate some of shinmyoumaru’s configuration into profiles.hardware.raspi

 ## Nodes